hanpari/sovereign/source/02/052_drama.md

 Uncomfortable to the bones, Gromov could not get rid of the impression she was doing it on purpose.
 Meanwhile, Andrey, walking few steps behind, wore a cruel expression of a serial killer.

-About ten minutes later, they stooped at an ornamental gate of a villa located in an expensive neighborhood.
+About ten minutes later, they stopped at an ornamental gate of a villa located in an expensive neighborhood.
 Samara invited them inside and led their party into the exquisite hall where an old lady sat on a wheelchair, accompanied by a nurse.

 "Auntie, I'm home," Samara said and kissed the lady on the forehead.
 "These gentlemen agreed to help us with the small problem of yours."